Blockchair/Blockchair.Support/README.md

 This is our public repository for issues and feature requests.
 Please feel free to submit any ideas as well as bugs using [the "New Issue" button](https://github.com/Blockchair/Blockchair.Support/issues/new)!

 Note that some of our features are in alpha or beta stage.
 Such features may be marked on the website with α or β respectively:
-* Data export is in alpha
+* Data export is in public alpha
 * Ethereum support is in private pre-alpha
+* SegWit support is in public beta (report issues here: https://github.com/Blockchair/Blockchair.Support/issues/27)

 Thanks!